icy/bocker/README.md

 as possible.
 Don't use complex stuff like expansion and (`WHO KNOWS`?)
 If you have to do that, put your stuff under some functions, ship them to the image with `ed_ship`, and that's just enough.

-## WTF.
-No `ENTRYPOINT` support!

-No, at the moment.
-But you will see it very soon.

-The true story is that I haven't used `ENTRYPOINT`.

 ## History